jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 ### Edit bblayers.conf

-In **bblayers.conf** file replace the path **/home/scott** with the appropriate path to the meta-layer repositories on your system.
+In **bblayers.conf** file replace **${HOME}** with the appropriate path to the meta-layer repositories on your system if you modified any of the above instructions when cloning.

 ### Edit local.conf

-The variables you want to customize are the following:
+The variables you may want to customize are the following:

     BB_NUMBER_THREADS
     PARALLEL_MAKE